pentaho/pentaho-platform-plugin-common-ui/docs/platform/web-project.md

 ```

 Finally, the Javascript source code is to be placed in `impl/src/main/javascript/web`.
 The `web`
-folder name is a convention but the project creator may change it as long as the value of
+folder name is a convention.
+The project creator may change it as long as the value of
 the `path` property for the resource mapping service is changed accordingly in the blueprint descriptor.